RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Method

 We use contrastive loss~\cite{hadsell2006dimensionality,he2020momentum} as the learning objectives, which can be thought of as training an encoder for a dictionary lookup task at both instance and region levels.
 We first introduce the instance-level contrastive loss and then present the region-level one.
 Assume that we have a set of encoded samples $\{ k_i | i=1,2,...,K\}$ as keys of a dictionary.
 For each query feature $q$, if there is a single key ($k^{+}$) that matches the query $q$, the contrastive loss aims to increase the similarity between $q$ and $k^+$ meanwhile reducing the similarity between $q$ and all other keys (considered as the negative counterparts for $q$).
 We use L2-normalized dot product to measure the similarity between the queries and keys, and the contrastive loss, \ie, the InfoNCE~\cite{oord2018representation} loss, is therefore formulated as:

 where $\tau$ is a temperature hyper-parameter (set to 0.2 by default)~\cite{wu2018unsupervised,he2020momentum}.
-Following MoCo v2, the dictionary keys $\{ k_i | i=1,2,...,K \}$ in \modelName-M are maintained using a first-in-first-out queue with a predefined maximum number of samples ($K$), which is set to 65,536 as in MoCo v2.
-The queue is progressively updated using the features of the key view $k$ during self-supervised learning.
-This form of contrastive loss is the exact one that appeared in MoCo v2~\cite{he2020momentum}, while it can also have other forms for different SSL methods \cite{oord2018representation,chen2021exploring}.
-Apart from the instance-level contrastive loss, the features of other views build the region-level contrastive pairs with the following modified contrastive loss:
+Following MoCov2, the dictionary keys $\{ k_i | i=1,2,...,K \}$ in \modelName-M are maintained using a first-in-first-out queue with a predefined maximum number of samples ($K$), which is set to 65,536.
+The features from the key view $k$ is treated as the positive sample and used to progressively update the memory queue, which serves as the negative samples.
+This form of contrastive loss is the exact one that appeared in MoCov2~\cite{he2020momentum}, while it can have other forms for different SSL methods \cite{oord2018representation,chen2021exploring}.
+Apart from the instance-level pairs, the features of other views formulate the region-level pairs with the modified contrastive loss:

 where the features $p,c$ are obtained from the identical composite image $x^{pc}$ (thus the term is divided by $\frac{1}{2}$ for normalization). $sg(\cdot)$ represents `stop gradient', which helps stabilize the training. $p$ and $c$ are indeed hard negative pairs since they involve some context information from each other due to convolution and pooling operations, thereby helping the model to learn robust and discriminative feature representations.
 Thus the total contrastive loss is formulated as: